Photo: Erik McLean, Pexels

 Photo: Dark Matter

 If you want to experience something special, this futuristic winter rink is just the thing.
-Surrounded by light installations, it creates a magical ice skating experience.
+Surrounded by light installations, it creates a magical ice skating experience that you can visit from November 7, 2025, to February 15, 2026.
 “Berlin-based light and media artist Christopher Bauder has created a poetic forest landscape covering 1,000 square meters with over 600 trees, most of which float from the ceiling, and more than 250,000 lights that merge into a shimmering web of color, sparkle, and reflection.”

 What makes this rink unique: